How do I login to the computer?

 Where should I save my files?

-We recommend you save all data to your own personal media (thumb drive, zip, floppy, etc) as this gives you the best protection and security against power outages and crashes.
-You can store files on the temporary drive, but keep in mind that any other lab user will have access to those shared folders/files as well.
-We do not recommend saving any data to the hard drive of the computer you are using as those files are removed on a regular basis.
+It is recommended that you save all data to your own personal media (USB drive, CD-RW/DVD-RW, etc.) as this gives you the best protection and security against power outages and crashes.
+We do not recommend saving any data to the hard drive of the computer you are using as those files are removed upon logoff/restart.

 Can I install software/hardware on computers in the labs?